Summi51/Kritter_Backend_Coding_-Solution/Simple_Chatbot/README.md

 ## Example
 **Question-answer pairs:**
-- Question	            - Answer
+- Question/Answer
-What is your name?
+ 1. What is your name?
 My name is Chatbot.
-How can I help you?
+2. How can I help you?
 I can assist you with your queries.
-What is the weather today?
+3. What is the weather today?
 The weather is sunny.

 ## Input: